Monday, 18 September 2023

 In November 2022 The Elvis Collector's label, FTD Records, released Elvis: Live In Vegas '71Turns out the initial recording engineer was Bill Porter

-After the '68 Comeback Special, Elvis recorded some songs at the beginning of 1969 to get into the charts again and cemented his comeback.
-There was a mixing problem on one of the songs, Suspicious Minds, around the unusual fade out.
+After the '68 NBC-TV Special, Elvis recorded some songs at the beginning of 1969 to get into the charts again and cemented his comeback.
+There was a mixing problem on Suspicious Minds, around the unusual fade out.
 Elvis' record producer Felton Jarvis asked sound engineer Bill Porter to help.
 Bill helped and left.

 A few months later Elvis returned to live performances in Vegas.
 Afterwards he called Porter and asked him to help fix the sound in the main showroom as he could not hear himself and a new Vegas run was scheduled for the beginning of the next year.